 - Phone number

-In some states, less information is required and you won’t have to prove your relationship.
-However, you will not likely be issued a certified copy.
+In some states, less information is necessary, and you won’t have to prove your relationship.
+However, you will likely not get a certified copy.